NASCAR on ESPN: 2007–2014

-In 2007, 29 of the 35 Busch races aired on ESPN2, with the other five airing on ABC.
+In 2007, 29 of the 35 Busch races aired on ESPN2, with the other six airing on ABC.
 ESPN2 started its coverage with the Orbitz 300 at Daytona International Speedway on February 17, 2007.
 ABC's first race was the Sam's Town 300 at Las Vegas on March 10.
 The first NEXTEL Cup race telecast was the Brickyard 400 on July 29 on ESPN.
 The next 5 races aired on ESPN and the Richmond race and the final 10 races (the Chase for the NEXTEL Cup) appeared on ABC.

 The initial broadcast team consisted of Jerry Punch as the lead announcer with Wallace and Andy Petree as analysts.
 Allen Bestwick, Mike Massaro, Jamie Little, and Dave Burns were the pit reporters.
 Brent Musburger, Suzy Kolber, and Chris Fowler contributed as studio hosts.

 In 2008, ESPN moved Wallace and Bestwick from their positions.
 Bestwick became studio host while Wallace joined the studio team.
 Dale Jarrett, who had retired during the 2008 season and had worked part-time for the network afterward, joined Punch and Petree as booth analyst.
 Shannon Spake replaced Bestwick on pit road.